 Successful applications will be announced and awarded on a rolling basis as they are reviewed.
-All awards will have a start date of the first day of the month.

 D. Review of Federal Awardee Performance and Integrity Information System Information (FAPIIS) Data

 Treasury, prior to making a Federal award with the total amount of the Federal share being greater than the Simplified Acquisition Threshold currently set at \$250,000, is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (currently FAPIIS).
 See 41 U.S.C. § 2313(e)(2)(A).